Tuesday Apr 27th, 2021, 0600-1900

 Comanche Pass to Manzanita Mountains, Segment 37, mm 735

 I woke around 4 am with a pretty severe migraine.
-They haven’t been too bad on this hike so I don’t know what triggered it.
+They hadn’t been too bad on this hike, so I wasn’t sure what triggered it.
 Perhaps too few calories and too much exertion.
 I took some of my medication but when my alarm went off, it felt like the migraine was worse.
 I realized that I must have taken a benadryl instead of the medicine I needed (both were mixed together in a small bag and oblong in shape, hard to differentiate in the dark).
 So not only was my head pounding, I felt groggy as well.
 I didn’t want to move but had no choice.
 I packed all my things out of sheer habit rather than will.
-Thank goodness I have experience to kick in when my mental state is saying no! to hiking.
-This hike just seems like it’s out to get me in the end.
+Thank goodness I had my experience to kick in when my mental state was saying no! to hiking.
+This journey just seemed like it was out to get me in the end.

-A 1200′ climb greeted us straight off the bat.
+A 1200′ climb greeted me straight off the bat.
 I stopped to admire the views along a ridge where a rock reef ran horizontally to the peak.
-The western slopes of the Manzanos and Sandias are more dramatic than the eastern sides due to fault and uplift activity millions of years ago.
+The western slopes of the Manzanos and Sandias were more dramatic than the eastern sides due to fault and uplift activity millions of years ago.
 The full moon was just beginning to come out from under the cloud layer.
 A front was moving through, with rain and snow expected in days to come.
 The conditions made for quite a dramatic look and I felt for an instant that the trail was sending me a peace offering.
 Minutes later, the nice trail disappeared under a tunnel of scrub oak.
-I was certain that the reports of horrible bushwhacking had been rendered obsolete due to recent trail maintenance but I had been overly optimistic.
+I was certain reports of horrible bushwhacking had been rendered obsolete due to recent trail maintenance, but I had been overly optimistic.
 About a mile of heavy scrub oak made for an unpleasant time.
-Not being leafed-out yet, it wasn’t as bad as it could be.
-It’s also one of the few thorn-free bushes we’ve encountered along the route, so it only drew blood once (it’s very scratchy by virtue of its stiff branches).
-Still, I was very glad we hadn’t continued on the day before.
+It wasn’t as bad as it could have been, since it wasn’t leafed-out yet.
+Lacking thorns, it was still scratchy by virtue of its stiff branches, so it drew some blood.
+I was very glad we hadn’t continued on the day before.
 I would have been very grumpy about encountering such overgrown trail at the end of an already long, hard day.

 I pondered how such a good ridge trail with views for days could receive so little attention.
-If this range and trail were in Colorado, there would be tons of people backpacking it, with trail crews following suit.
-New Mexico would seem to be in need some serious promotion of its hiking, backpacking, horse riding, and biking opportunities.
-Locals may like the lack of people but at the same time, the Forest Service doesn’t seem to think it’s worth maintaining the trails.
-Without some more interest, I worry that they’re going to disappear altogether, and that would be a shame.
+If this range and trail were in Colorado, there would be tons of people backpacking it.
+New Mexico seemed to be in need some serious promotion of its hiking, backpacking, horse riding, and biking opportunities.
+Locals may like the lack of people but at the same time, the Forest Service didn’t seem to think it was worth maintaining the trails.
+Without some more interest, I worried that they might disappear altogether, and that would be a shame.

 The ridge became wide and open at the top near Bosque Peak.
 There was still some dense scrub oak but only patches, not a tunnel like before.
 We traversed through several meadows following big cairns.
 Despite the cold wind and overcast sky, it was really beautiful and scenic up top.
 Too bad it was too cold to linger for long.
-We turned off on another trail leading to a campground and finally out of the range.
+We turned off on another trail leading down to a campground and out of the range.
 We passed a cement cistern spring but didn’t stop for water, since we both had plenty.
-Just as we left the trail, a few snowflakes fell to the ground.
+Just as we left the trail, a few snowflakes fell.
 Minutes later, it was sunny on the dirt road.
 After 6 miles, we came to a small hamlet called Tajique.
 We stopped at the general store to get some lunch and re-evaluate our game plan.
 While there, 6 bikepackers rolled in and we had a pow-wow with our like-minded adventure friends.
 I’m pretty fascinated by the limitless opportunities of bikepacking/exploring dirt roads and can see myself doing such adventures in the near future.
 I have the camping gear, now just need a bike…small detail.
-Some of the bikepackers were from Alaska, one was from Denver, CO.
+Some of the bikepackers were from Alaska and one was from Denver, CO.
 They seemed equally interested in our mode of journeying.
-It is pretty cool, traveling around this way.
-Wild, happy and free.

-So back to this hike and the flexibility that is wise to carry into it.
-Often we go by the motto “we’ll see what time we get there and make more plans in following.”
-Today was another one of those days.
-We made great time in going the 15.6 miles to the general store but were facing an 18 mile road walk to the next location where we could legally camp/get water…too much for the remainder of the day.
+As for our plans, this day was a good example of why it’s important to stay flexible.
+Often I went by the motto “I’ll see what time I get there and make new plans accordingly.”
+We made great time walking 15.6 miles to the general store but were facing an 18 mile road walk to the next location where we could legally camp/get water…too much for the remainder of the day.
 The GET used to follow quiet dirt roads and a bit of cross-country through the Manzanita foothills (the hills between the higher elevation Manzano and Sandia wilderness areas).
-Due to the close proximity to ABQ, the area seems to have suffered from a lot of development in recent years, bringing about more issues with private property.
-It’s reportedly not cool to follow the old route anymore so the new route has been officially relegated to a series of nearby highways…also all surrounded by private property.
+But due to the close proximity to ABQ, the area had suffered from a lot of development in recent years, bringing about more issues with private property.
+It was reportedly not cool to follow the old route anymore, so the new route had been officially relegated to a series of nearby highways…also all surrounded by private property.

 Since we didn’t have much of a choice to hitch a part or all of the highway walk to the next area where we could camp…either some state land on the side of the road or under a carport at a gas station… we just decided to hitch it all.
-In fact, why stop at the camp spots along the road when we could go just a little further to a deli, then walk to where the route rejoined singletrack trail, camping in real forest away from the road.
+In fact, why stop at the camp spots along the road when we could go just a little further to a deli, then walk to where the route rejoined singletrack trail, camping on BLM land away from the road.
 So that’s just what we did.
 It took us 2 easy rides, both from young guys with slightly beat up wagons.
 I’m pretty sure the second car was older than the driver, possibly older than me.
-And yet such mechanical beasts are amazing at how they can transport a person so far in such a short amount of time.
-A 20 mile roadwalk that would have taken us the better part of a day was done in less than an hour.
+Thus a 20 mile roadwalk, which would have taken us the better part of a day, was done in less than an hour.
 Did we miss out on much by not connecting our footsteps here?
 Maybe but I seriously doubt it.
-For starters, a few rain showers blew through and the wind was howling on the road.
+A few rain showers blew through and the wind was howling on the road.
 We also missed a long stretch of road construction that would have really sucked.
-They were repaving, so smelling the fresh hot tar, not to mention the traffic and chaos from one side of the road being closed for miles…NO THANK YOU.
+It was being repaved, so smelling the fresh hot tar, not to mention the traffic and chaos from one side of the road being closed for miles…NO THANK YOU.

 Truth be told, I needed few excuses to skip this road walk.
 Ever since our detour to Magdalena and getting sick in Socorro, the hike had felt pretty disjointed anyway.
-We hadn’t made it a priority to connect our footsteps from the very beginning near Mammoth, AZ.
-It’s something we agreed we were ok with beforehand.
-But I do feel that we maintained the spirit of the hike in going through all the difficult mountain ranges.
+We hadn’t made it a priority to connect our footsteps from the very beginning (skipped road walk near Mammoth, AZ).
+It was something we agreed to beforehand.
+But I did feel that we maintained the spirit of the hike in going through all the difficult mountain ranges.
 We stuck to the red line in all of them, save for parts of the Pinaleños, due to snow and fire.
-We should have taken the alternate around the Mogollon Rim but persevered through even that horrible mess.
-So yeah, I feel I earned the credentials of this hike despite some very minor yellow-blazing.
-I may even find that our several alternates added up to a longer total distance than the official route once I go back to do a final mileage count.
+We should have taken the alternate around the Mogollon Mountains, but persevered through even that horrible mess.
+So I at least felt I earned the credentials of this hike, despite some yellow-blazing.